Mining Claims and Sites

 Federal Land Policy and Management Act of 1976 (FLPMA)

 This Act did not amend the 1872 law, but did affect the recordation and maintenance of claims.
-Persons holding existing claims were required to record their claims with BLM by October 1979, and all new claims were required to be recorded with BLM.
-FLPMA’s purpose was to provide BLM with information on the locations and number of unpatented mining claims, mill sites, and tunnel sites to determine the names and addresses of current owners, and to remove any cloud of title on abandoned claims.
+Persons holding existing claims were required to record their claims with the BLM by October 1979, and all new claims were required to be recorded with the BLM.
+FLPMA’s purpose was to provide the BLM with information on the locations and number of unpatented mining claims, mill sites and tunnel sites to determine the names and addresses of current owners and remove any cloud of title on abandoned claims.